I have introduced the topic of Social Media; but why is it so much more compelling than real-life interactions for many of us?

-On one hand social media is a positive, cost effective way that many of us keep in contact with friends and family all over the world.
-Here’s my thoughts on the negative impact social media has on us and on our society.
+On one hand, social media is a positive, cost-effective way that many of us keep in contact with friends and family all over the world.
+Here are my thoughts on the negative impact social media has on us and on our society.

 We are all then speaking to each other indirectly through posts on statuses or tweets.

 I digress slightly from the main focus of this entry.

 As stated in my Introduction to social media, it seems that by interacting with other’s original content we are somehow sharing some of the creator’s status or praise.